Dansby Swanson Player Props: Cubs vs. Pirates

-Dansby Swanson, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Luis Ortiz on the hill, June 13 at 8:05 PM ET.
+Dansby Swanson, carrying a .184 slugging percentage over his past 10 games, will be in action for the Chicago Cubs against the Pittsburgh Pirates June 14 at 8:05 PM ET.

 Dansby Swanson Game Info & Props vs. the Pirates